sap-tutorials/Tutorials/tutorials/hana-cloud-sqltools-remote-sources/hana-cloud-sqltools-remote-sources.md

     Notice that the virtual table is editable.

-    A benefit of a virtual table is that there is no data movement.
-There is only one location where the data is persisted.
+    A benefit of a non replicated virtual table is that there is only one location where the data is persisted.

 ### Connect from SAP HANA Cloud, SAP HANA database to a data lake Relational Engine